 Watkins Glen in the Finger Lakes is a wonderful example of a small town in upstate New York with a big story (other good examples are Seneca Falls and Cooperstown).
 While there may be fewer than 2,000 year-round residents, Watkins Glen is also home to world-class attractions like gorge-ous Watkins Glen State Park and Watkins Glen International, the only place to watch NASCAR in the state.
+Add a legendary wine trail, stunning waterfalls, farm-to-table dining, and charming downtown shopping, and you have the perfect upstate escape.
 Don’t worry about the planning, we’ve done it all for you.

 FRIDAY

-On select Friday and Saturday nights, Nickel’s Pit BBQ has live music, but on all days, they have some of the best barbecue in the area—from classics like brisket and chicken to fried ribs (aka “pig wings”) and fried jalapenos…can’t decide?
-Try Nickel’s Split BBQ (pulled pork, brisket, kielbasa, smoked turkey, ¼ chicken, ¼ rack, 5 wings, 3 pig wings, 2 sides, and cornbread) or choose between the pulled pork, brisket, kielbasa, or turkey with the Choose 3 combo.
+Nickel’s Pit BBQ has some of the best barbecue in the area—from classics like brisket and chicken to fried ribs (aka “pig wings”) and fried pickles.
+Can’t decide?
+Try gut-busting combo platters like the Nickel’s Split (pulled pork, brisket, kielbasa, smoked turkey, 1/2 chicken, 1/4 rack, 5 wings, 3 pig wings, 2 sides, and cornbread) or the OG Three (1/3 pound each of pulled pork, sliced brisket, and Schrader Farms kielbasa).

 SATURDAY